Narrows Center for the Arts: Galleries

 The venue contains two visual art galleries.
 Visitors enter through the Narrows’ main Gallery, a space with an impressive 210 linear feet of exhibition walls in an elegant architectural design.
 Morphing several times throughout the year, the main Gallery presents artwork of every medium.
 The Narrows Café Gallery occupies a linear wall facing Battleship Cove at the opposite end of the venue.
 This space is ideal for sequential unfolding of a theme and single artist shows.
 Having two galleries affords visitors and artists multiple opportunities to view and exhibit fine art.
 The Narrows presents museum quality nationally touring exhibitions in addition to the artwork of student, local, national and international artists.
 “The Art of the Brick” by Nathan Sawaya, “Pulp Function,” “Duende: The Art of Anthony Quinn,” “Jerry Garcia Art Tour” “Petroleum Paradox: For Better or for Worse?” and “The Artwork of Richie Havens” are examples of extraordinary past touring exhibitions the Narrows has hosted.
 Brian Fox (photography), in addition to many local artists, is another of many artists to present in this space.
 The Narrows also often exhibits artwork from local public and private high school students and works created by students from the nearby University of Massachusetts-Dartmouth.
 Docent led tours and workshops for children are integral to visual arts programming at the Narrows.
 Since arts related activities are cost prohibitive to many, the Narrows provides free admission to the gallery during regular gallery hours.
 In doing so, the Narrows affords everyone a no-cost opportunity to view spectacular artwork.
 Concert-goers are also welcome to view the artwork on performance nights.

-Art Community
+Art community

 In addition to the art galleries, the Narrows provides studio space to several in-house local artists, ranging from painters and photographers to knitters and guitar-makers.
 Many of these studios are occupied during musical events.
 Local artwork is for sale - including jewelry, sculpture, paintings, photography, etc. The Art Community is located on the second floor of the building.

-Performing Arts
+Performing arts

 The Narrows provides access to local, national, and international performing artists across several genres of music.

 Music

-The venue has hosted local, national and international musical acts, including Duke Robillard, Eric Lindell, David Lindley, Johnny Winter, Eilen Jewell, Peter Wolf, Blue Oyster Cult, Susan Tedeschi, and local performers such as Roomful of Blues.
+The venue has hosted local, national and international musical acts, including Duke Robillard, Eric Lindell, David Lindley, Johnny Winter, Eilen Jewell, Peter Wolf, Blue Öyster Cult, Susan Tedeschi, and local performers such as Roomful of Blues.